katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 It seems easier to just find a way to get the eface struct and overwrite its **type** pointer with the one I desire.
 This smells like a job to the [unsafe](https://golang.org/pkg/unsafe/) package.
-But before that I needed more information on how a interface{}
+But before that I needed more information on how an interface{}
 is initialized.
 Going back to the assembly code.

 This line: